don/cordova-plugin-hello/README.md

 Simple plugin that returns your string prefixed with hello.

 Gretting a user with "Hello, world" is something that could be done in JavaScript.
-This plugin provides a simple example demonstrating how Corodva plugins work.
+This plugin provides a simple example demonstrating how Cordova plugins work.

 ## Using
 Clone the plugin

     $ git clone https://github.com/don/cordova-plugin-hello.git

-Create a new Corodva Project
+Create a new Cordova Project

     $ cordova create hello com.example.helloapp Hello